damien-carcel/app-skeleton/doc/install/client.md

-# Run the front-end application
+# Run the client application

 ## Requirements